kittanutp/family-task/README.md

     /bin/rails db:migrate

 * Deployment instructions - Add cron job when deploy
-    - Inside the Heroku Scheduler dashboard, add a new job with the following command - Add rake task_name:my_task
+    - Inside the Heroku Scheduler dashboard, add a new job with the following command - Add `rake set_tasks_status:set_tasks_to_delay`